tommander/mahjongg/README.md

 Main advantages:

 - No external dependencies or assets
-- Should work on most devices and browsers
+- Should work on most devices and browsers (auto-resize)
 - Fast even on slower devices
 - No personal data collection, analytics etc.
 - No frameworks, composers, npms etc.